Raise kids who love to read with these ten ideas.

-- Audiobooks can be a great way to pass the time during long road trips.
+- Audiobooks can be a great way to pass the time on long road trips.
 See: 40 Favorite Audiobooks for Kids.

 - Also a fun way to pass the time while traveling: Mad Libs.

-Want a copy of some of the ideas in this post?
-Click on the image below to get a copy and sign up for my weekly newsletter to learn more about raising independent kids.
+Want a summary of the ideas in this post?
+Click on the image below to receive a copy and sign up for my weekly newsletter to learn more about raising independent kids:

 Check out these lists for book ideas:

 - 14 Children’s Books That Promote a Growth Mindset

 - 11 Books About Why it’s Ok to be Different

 - 12 Children’s Books About How to Handle Strong Emotions

 - 10 Children’s Books to Inspire Creativity in Kids